1 Principles topenlarge

 Augmentation of patellar tendon repair

-After the patellar tendon has been repaired, or if fixation of the patellar tendon origin is inadequate, because of a multiple, small fragments, the transosseous sutures must be protected with a patellotibial cerclage wire between patella and the tibial tuberosity.
+After the patellar tendon has been repaired, or if fixation of the patellar tendon origin is inadequate, because of multiple, small fragments, the transosseous sutures must be protected with a patellotibial cerclage wire between patella and the tibial tuberosity.

 2 Reduction techniques and tools top